berni-ai/berni-ai/README.md

 I hold an MSc in Data Science from Northumbria University, Newcastle.
 My go-to tools: **Python, Mixpanel, SQL, Power BI**.

-Across everything I do, I prioritise clarity, strategic impact, and scalable value.
-🔁 **We build analytics solutions and analysis that are easily configurable and scalable across clients—by design.**
+Across everything I do, I prioritise clarity, strategic impact, and scalable value.**We build analytics solutions and analysis that are easily configurable and scalable across clients by design.**

 Let’s connect and keep learning together!